top of page

 All-in-all I'm happy with Wix.
 There is something very fulfilling about building and controlling your own website.

-Another great thing about a website with all your info and articles is when a 'cracker' contacts you and want you to work for free, wants discounted work or to pick-your-brain, you can direct them to your website to read all your free helpful info, then call you back.
-They never do
+Another great thing about a website with all your info and articles is when someone is annoying, you can direct them to your website to read all your free helpful info, then call you back.
+They never do.
+Problem solved

 Should you hire a Graphic Designer.